tudorpintea999/Pico-zkCoprocessor/README.md

 # Pico-zkCoprocessor

-Pico-zkCoprocessor provides efficient and secure access to historical blockchain data, these coprocessors enables developers to retrieve and analyze past transaction records, state data, and other on-chain information with confidence.
+Pico-zkCoprocessor provides efficient and secure access to historical blockchain data, these coprocessors enable developers to retrieve and analyze past transaction records, state data, and other on-chain information with confidence.

 ## Quick start ##